nathanmct/BLE-chlorophyll/README.md

 # BLE-chlorophyll
-This is the code to tidy raw data and produce chlorophyll concentrations
+This is the code to tidy raw data and produce chlorophyll concentrations from sediments and water column.